LikeTheSalad/android-stem/README.md

 After the task has run, now you will be able to access to the "resolved" strings, which are the previously defined "templates" but without the `template_` prefix.
-So following our previous example of our template "template_my_message", we now will be able to access to the new auto-generated resolved string `my_message`, the same way as with any other string, e.g. This way for Java and Kotlin: `R.string.my_message` and this way for XML layouts: `@string/my_message`.
+So following our previous example of our template "template_my_message", we now will be able to access to the new auto-generated resolved string: `my_message`, the same way as with any other string, e.g. This way for Java and Kotlin: `R.string.my_message` and this way for XML layouts: `@string/my_message`.

 ### 2.2- Where do resolved strings go to?